Bellevue Reporter

 Sports

+In the fourth quarter the Newport Knights boys basketball team cut the…

-Totems lose to Islanders in basketball matchup
+Knights lose to Eagles in KingCo contest

-An evenly-matched game after the first quarter of play between the Mercer…
+The second quarter ended up being the difference in a matchup between…

 Business